Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Comments and answers to related articles

 \subsection{Comment on Appendix 3 of \cite{huitfeldt2018choice}}

-Many of our insight can also be found in \cite{huitfeldt2018choice} (and in particular in their Appendix).
-Differences come from the way the model is introduced, along with the dependency in $X_B$ and $X_M$ we highlight in the intrication model (and with the fact that we also deal with continuous outcomes).
-In this section, we transpose their example from Appendix 3.
+Many of our insights can be found in \cite{huitfeldt2018choice} (and in particular in their Appendix).
 What we want to highlight is that our notations and framework enable another view of the problem.
 First, we quote the authors.

 \begin{quote} For illustration, we will consider an example concerning the effect of treatment with antibiotics ($A$), on mortality ($Y$).
 We will suppose that response to treatment is fully determined by bacterial susceptibility to that antibiotic ($X$).
 In the following, we will suppose that attribute $X$ has the same prevalence in populations s and t (for example because the two populations share the same bacterial gene pool) and that treatment with $A$ has no effect in the absence of $X$.
 Further, suppose that this attribute is independent of the baseline risk of the outcome (for example, old people at high risk of death may have the same strains of the bacteria as young people at low risk). \end{quote}